 |1y Target Est||N/A|

 Ascena Retail Group Inc NASDAQ/NGS:ASNAView full report here!
-Summary * ETFs holding this stock are seeing positive inflows * Bearish sentiment is high * Economic output in this company's sector is expanding Bearish sentimentShort interest | NegativeShort interest is extremely high for ASNA with more than 20% of shares on loan.
+Summary * Bearish sentiment is high * Economic output in this company's sector is contracting Bearish sentimentShort interest | NegativeShort interest is high for ASNA with between 15 and 20% of shares on loan.
 This means that investors who seek to profit from falling equity prices are currently targeting ASNA.
+However, the last change in the short interest score occurred more than 1 month ago and implies that there has been little change in sentiment.
 Money flowETF/Index ownership | NeutralETF activity is neutral.
-ETFs that hold ASNA had net inflows of $2.67 billion over the last one-month.
-While these are not among the highest inflows of the last year, the rate of inflow is increasing.
-Economic sentimentPMI by IHS Markit | PositiveAccording to the latest IHS Markit Purchasing Managersâ€™ Index (PMI) data, output in the Consumer Services sector is rising.
-The rate of growth is strong relative to the trend shown over the past year, and is accelerating.
+ETFs that hold ASNA had net inflows of $1.04 billion over the last one-month.
+Economic sentimentPMI by IHS Markit | NegativeAccording to the latest IHS Markit Purchasing Managersâ€™ Index (PMI) data, output in the Consumer Servicesis falling.
+The rate of decline is significant relative to the trend shown over the past year, and is accelerating.
 Credit worthinessCredit default swapCDS data is not available for this security.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.